 Best For: Day-trippers from Sabinillas, snorkellers, early risers seeking peace, and anyone wanting the convenience of Sabinillas proximity without the crowds.

+Pack as if there's nothing there, because usually there isn't: water, sun protection, swim shoes and cash, plus your own snorkel gear if you have it.
 Unlike main beaches with chiringuitos, sunbed rentals, and shops, these hidden stretches require preparation.

 - Water & snacks: Bring more than you think you'll need.
 Most sites have no food vendors.